AvatoLabs/NexusVM/README.md

 - KEY_DIR: Optional; Directory containing private keys.
 - VERIFIERS: Comma-separated list of public keys for verifiers.
-- ENVIRONMENT: Optional; Bitcoin network environment (default: testnet).
+- ENVIRONMENT: Optional; Tondi network environment (default: testnet).
 - USER_PROFILE: Optional; An arbitrary name of the user running the client (e.g. 'operator_one', 'verifier_0').
 Used as a namespace separator in the local file path for storing private and public client data.

 #### FTP/SFTP Environment Variables